MrBertieG/pic-shack-p5/README.md

 ### Business Model

-The business model for PicShack.com is a B2c or Business-to-Consumer model, meanin that the website as a the business is selling products directly to consumers who are the end-users.
+The business model for PicShack.com is a B2C or Business-to-Consumer model, meaning that the website as the business is selling products directly to consumers who are the end-users.

 The main goal is for the consumers to buy the prints in the most efficient and quickest way at prices in line with market competitors.